peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  dirichlet(alphas)
      |
+     |  discretegen(self, probs)
+     |      Generates a random integer in [0, n), where the probability
+     |      of drawing each integer is specified as an
+     |      array of probabilities that sum to 1, where n is the
+     |      number of probabilities.
+This method is optimal,
+     |      or at least nearly so, in terms of the number of random
+     |      bits required to generate the number
+     |      on average.
+This method implements
+     |      a solution to exercise 3.4.2 of chapter 15 of Luc Devroye's
+     |      _Non-Uniform Random Variate Generation_, 1986.
+     |
+     |      - probs.
+Array of probability objects, where for each item
+     |         in the probability array, the integer 'i' is chosen
+     |         with probability 'probs[i]'.
+     |         Each probability object provides access to a binary
+     |         expansion of the probability, which must be a real number in
+     |         (0, 1); that is, probabilities of zero are not allowed.
+     |         The binary expansion is a sequence of zeros and ones
+     |         expressed as follows: The first binary digit is the half digit, the second
+     |         is the quarter digit, the third is the one-eighth digit,
+     |         and so on.
+In addition, the probability must have an _infinite_ binary
+     |         expansion; that is, any expansion that has an endless sequence
+     |         of zeros is not allowed.
+(This requirement is necessary because
+     |         the sampler can only terminate if a 1 bit is read from a probability's
+     |         binary expansion.)
+Any probability with a terminating binary
+     |         expansion can be implemented by "subtracting" 1 from the expansion
+     |         and then appending an infinite sequence of ones at the end.
+     |         The probability object must implement the following
+     |         two methods:
+     |         - reset(): Resets the probability object to the first digit in
+     |            the binary expansion.
+     |         - nextbit(): Gets the next digit in the binary expansion.
+     |         The probability object will have to be mutable for this method
+     |         to work.
+     |         The BinaryExpansion class is a convenient way to express numbers
+     |         as probability objects that meet these criteria.
+Each probability object
+     |         can also be a float, int, or Fraction in the interval (0, 1), but this method
+     |         will convert such an object to a binary expansion,
+     |         which may be a slow process.
+     |
      |  expoNumerator(self, denom)
      |      Generates the numerator of an exponential random
      |      number with a given denominator,